-At this point Jesus preached the first of His sermons without words in Mark 11.
+At this point Jesus preached the first of His sermons without words.
 Let's look at it from two perspectives.

 A. Consider what He did.
 Notice verse 1-"As they approached Jerusalem and came to Bethphage and Bethany at the Mount of Olives, Jesus sent two of his disciples..."